 The following drinks are good choices for people with diabetes.

-The best drink for anyone is water.
-Proper hydration influences physical and mental health, and every system in the body needs water.
+The best drink for health is water.
+Proper hydration influences physical and mental health and every system in the body needs water.

-Signs of thirst can also be mistaken for hunger or cravings for sweets.
+A person can also mistake signs of thirst for hunger or a craving for sweets.
 This leads some people to reach for soft drinks and juices.
 If this craving occurs, it is best to drink a glass of water first and then see how the body reacts.

 Some people choose juices or sugar-sweetened beverages because they find the flavor of water boring or bland.
-This does not have to be the case.
+This does not have to be the case, however.

-Herbal tea is another way to flavor water.
-By boiling leaves of certain plants in water, both flavor and health benefits can be added.
+Herbal teas or infusions are another way to flavor water.
+Boiling the leaves of certain plants in water can add both flavor and health benefits.